|

 Professional digital cameras today seem to have a shorter life span than the old film cameras.
 Computer chips, digital sensors, sensitive electronics, etc. go bad and sometimes can't be fixed.
 A professional photographer friend of mine has a professional digital camera less than 2-years old that has malfunctioned and even the manufacture can't figure out what is wrong with it... their suggestion? buy another one!
 This will dramatically add to the total true cost of digital photography.
 What may be saved in 'film' costs will more than be replaced with 'equipment' costs.

 For my style of wedding photography we have both film and digital cameras and use the appropriate one for the job to insure we get the best quality possible.
-We use 2 photographers and up to 7 different cameras (5 digital, 2 film) so no matter what happens, we will be able to get your event covered properly.
+We use 2 photographers and up to 5 different cameras so no matter what happens, we will be able to get your event covered properly.

 Here are some misconceptions regarding digital, along with a few and my responses: